open-sauced/intro/CONTRIBUTING.md

 ```bash
 click [here](Github.com)
 ```
-5. Numbering Conventions:
-- Follow our project's numbering conventions for sections and consider the following guidelines:
-- Use a clear and consistent numbering format, such as `01-intro.md`, `02-what-is-open-source.md`, `03-why-open-source.md`, and so on.
-- Include the section number in the heading or title of the section for clarity.
-- Ensure that sections are numbered sequentially to maintain a logical order.
-6. Testing Your Changes:
+5. Testing Your Changes:
 - Before finalizing your new section, it's advisable to test your changes locally.
 You can build or render the documentation to ensure your new section appears as expected within the documentation structure.
-7. Updating the Sidebar (if applicable):
+6. Updating the Sidebar:
-- If our project's documentation includes a sidebar or navigation menu, contributors are encouraged to add a new section to the sidebar.
+- Adding the file to the sidebar is necessary for the user to discover the content.
+Contributors are encouraged to add a new section to the sidebar.
 Ensure that the section is appropriately linked in the navigation menu.
+### Adding New Sections to the Sidebar
+The sidebar in our project's documentation serves as a navigation menu, allowing users to easily access different sections.
+When you add a new section to the documentation, it's important to update the sidebar to include a link to the new section.
+This ensures that users can navigate to your content seamlessly.
+Steps:
+1. Navigate to `_layouts/sidebar.js`
+2. Add New Section link:
+- To add a new section link, insert a new line with the following format:
+- [Intro](https://github.com/01-intro.md) -- be sure to capitalize the section title.
+- Replace "Intro" with the title of your new section.
+- Replace "/01-intro.md" with the relative path to the Markdown file of your new section.
-8. Submitting Your Contribution:
+7. Submitting Your Contribution:
 Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution.
 This typically involves creating a `pull request`
-9. Review and Feedback:
+8. Review and Feedback:
 - Be prepared to receive feedback from project maintainers or collaborators.
 Review and address any comments or suggestions to refine your contribution.
-10. Documentation Completion:
+9. Documentation Completion:
 - After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.

 ## Using Markdown for Documentation
 Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.
 When contributing to the OpenSauced project's documentation, it's important to use Markdown to structure and format your content effectively.

-Markdown Basics
+### Markdown Basics
 Markdown provides a set of simple and intuitive syntax elements for formatting text.
 Here are some common Markdown elements you can use:
 1. Headings:
 Use `#`  to create headings.
-The number of '#`  symbols indicates the heading level (e.g.,`# Heading 1`, `## Heading 2` ).
+The number of symbols indicates the heading level (e.g.,`# Heading 1`, `## Heading 2` ).
 ```bash
 # Heading 1
 ## Heading 2